FredHutch/s3tagcrawler/README.md

 * `assay_material_id`: Value for the `assay_material_id` tag.
 * `stage`: Value for the `stage` tag.
 Should be `raw` for raw data.
 * `omics_sample_name`: Value for the `omics_sample_name` tag.
+* `data_type`: either 1 or 0.
+1 for sequencing data and 0 for array data.
+The
+  only difference between the two is that if `seq_dir` is a directory, and `data_type` is 1, the program will upload *only* `.fastq` and `.fastq.gz` files.
+  If `data_type` is 0, the program will upload *all* files in `seq_dir`.

 Note that the actual names in the header row are not important to the program.
 It uses column positions and not the values of the header column.
-In other words, it expects the local folder to be the first column, the s3 bucket to be the second, and so on.
+In other words, it expects the local directory to be the first column, the s3 bucket to be the second, and so on.

 Once you have prepared the csv file, you can invoke the program as follows:

 ```
-grablargenode # if you haven't already
+grabnode # if you haven't already
 upload_and_tag name_of_your_file.csv
 exit # relinquishes the node you grabbed
 ```